Ladd Observatory: Timekeeping

-Prior to the Ladd time service the city relied on time signals from either Harvard College Observatory or the United States Naval Observatory that were transmitted via Western Union Telegraph wires.
-In many cases these signals were found to be inaccurate due to transmission delay or accidents.
+Prior to the Ladd time service the region relied on time signals from either Harvard College Observatory or the United States Naval Observatory that were transmitted via Western Union Telegraph wires.
+In many cases these signals were found to be inaccurate due to transmission delay or unavailable due to storms or accidents.
 Time signals from Ladd were first sent on September 12, 1893.
 The observatory sold these time signals to Rhode Island Electric Protective (RIEP) company, a local fire and burglar alarm firm.
 The signals from Ladd were redistributed to RIEP customers including "jewelers" (i.e. clockmakers) who repaired and calibrated watches.